-Currency risk is the risk that arises from changes in exchange rates and affect ISS AVS's result or value of financial instruments.
+Currency risk is the risk that arises from changes in exchange rates and affect ISS Global A/S's result or value of its financial instruments.

-Currency exposure related to loans and borrowings including intercompany receivables (financial risk)
+Currency exposure related to loans and borrowings including intercompany loans and receivables (financial risk)

-To a limited extent ISS A/S is exposed to currency risk on loans and borrowings and intercompany receivables as they are primarily denominated in EUR.
+To a limited extent ISS Global A/S is exposed to currency risk on loans and borrowings (external) that are denominated in currencies other than DKK as well as intercompany loans and receivables as these are typically denominated in the functional curency of the subsidiary.